'Women, don’t be so hard on yourselves!’

 "Women tend to be their own worst critics," Sophie says.
 "I wish I could say to my younger self, 'Stop beating yourself up.
 Trust yourself.'”

-If only Sophie's younger self could have predicted the company's success – the online marketplace is now worth £165m, has over three million customers and 200 employees.
+If only Sophie's younger self could have predicted the company's success – the online marketplace has an annual turnover of £150m, over three million customers and 200 employees.

 Video journalist: Hannah Gelbart